Best toy cars with eyes for pretend play

 Toy cars with eyes buying guide

-What should you pay attention to when buying toy cars?
+What should you pay attention to when buying toys cars?

 Sustainability

-There are quite a few differences in quality between toy car brands.
+There are quite a few differences in quality toys car brands.
 Just look at the difference between Melissa & Doug and Ontel, you can clearly feel the quality.

-Can they last a long time and certainly at the age for which they are intended.
-That is what I paid extra attention to when assessing the durability of the cars.
+Can they last a long time, especially at the age for which they are intended?
+That's what I paid extra attention to when assessing the durability of the cars.

 Quality of driving

-With toy cars you want them to be able to drive well.
+At toys You want cars to drive well.
 Some may be for display only, not for play.
 But you still want them to roll well.

 A few things to watch out for are: